 If the County Library’s revenues are not adequate enough in a given fiscal year to have all library locations open to their minimum levels, Library administration will approve the one-time transfer of funds from its General Reserves to ensure all library locations meet the minimum hours established for that year.
 If revenues remain decreased and it is determined that NCL or the municipality cannot provide the financial support for the level of service for the library’s minimum hours, it will be at the Library Director’s discretion to decrease the hours of the library location to a more financially viable schedule.

 Funding Approach

+The following temporary model will be followed through Fiscal Year 2021-2022, at which time the factor of visitation will be added and weighed equally with the factor of circulation to represent usage at each library location.

 Formula-based Cost Allocation Model

-This model emphasizes service usage by allocating revenue and overhead expenses based on a formula weighing circulation and visitation equally, which represents usage at each library location.
-In order to account for an abnormal year, the formula model is created by utilizing the previous three years of circulation and visitation factors.
+This model emphasizes service usage by allocating revenue and overhead expenses based on circulation, which represents usage at each library location.
+In order to account for an abnormal year, the formula model is created by utilizing the previous three years of circulation factors.

 Revenue Allocation Methodology

-As the Napa County Library system is responsible for housing of the Literacy program and paying the program’s staff, the revenue needed to offset the costs attributable to Literacy is removed from NCL’s tax-based revenue prior to it being spread amongst the branches.
-Additionally, the revenue associated with the agreement with the City of Calistoga is automatically apportioned to Calistoga branch’s budget (due to this fact, Calistoga’s circulation and visitation figures are removed from the revenue methodology calculations).
+As the Napa County Library (NCL) system is responsible for housing of the Literacy program and paying the program’s staff, the revenue needed to offset the costs attributable to Literacy is removed from NCL’s tax-based revenue prior to it being spread amongst the branches.
+Additionally, the revenue associated with the agreement with the City of Calistoga is automatically apportioned to Calistoga branch’s budget (due to this fact, Calistoga’s circulation is removed from the revenue methodology calculations).
 Therefore, any further mention of NCL’s allocable tax-based revenue (when related to the revenue methodology) removes any revenue associated with these two items.

-For the revenue methodology, NCL’s allocable tax-based revenue is multiplied by the location’s weighted overhead percentage of circulation and visitation (sans Calistoga’s circulation and visitation) to create the revenue allocation for that location.
-This occurs using the following calculation steps: 1) A monthly average for both circulation and visitation is created by totaling the previous three years of both factors by location (Napa, American Canyon and Yountville) and dividing by 36; 2) The three branches circulation and visitation monthly averages are totaled to create overall total averages for each factor; 3) The average monthly circulation per location (Napa, American Canyon and Yountville) is divided by total average circulation of the library system to create a percentage; 4) The average monthly visitation per location (Napa, American Canyon and Yountville) is divided by total average visitation of the library system to create a percentage; 5) These two percentages are then weighted equally to create a weighted overhead percentage for each location; and 6) The location’s percentage is then multiplied by NCL’s allocable tax-based revenue to derive the total NCL revenue allocation for that location.
+For the revenue methodology, NCL’s allocable tax-based revenue is multiplied by the location’s circulation percentage (sans Calistoga’s circulation) to create the revenue allocation for that location.
+This occurs using the following calculation steps: 1) Three years of circulation data for each location is totaled by location (Napa, American Canyon and Yountville); 2) The three branches circulation data is totaled to create an overall library system total for circulation; 3) The total circulation per location (Napa, American Canyon and Yountville) is divided by total circulation of the library system to create a percentage; 4) The location’s percentage is then multiplied by NCL’s allocable tax-based revenue to derive the total NCL revenue allocation for that location.

 Total Branch Circulation = Branch A Year 1 + Branch A Year 2 + Branch A Year 3

-Average Monthly Branch Circulation= Total Branch Circulation ÷ 36

-Total Branch Visitation = Branch A Year 1 + Branch A Year 2 + Branch A Year 3

-Average Monthly Branch Visitation = Total Branch Visitation ÷ 36

-Total Average Circulation = Avg.
-Circ Branch A + Avg.
-Circ Branch B + Avg.
+Total Library System Circulation = Total Circ Branch A + Total Circ Branch B + Total.
 Circ Branch C

-Total Average Visitation= Avg.
-Visit Branch A + Avg.
-Visit Branch B + Avg.
-Visit Branch C

-Percentage of Circulation = Average Monthly Branch Circulation ÷ Total Average Circulation
+Percentage of Circulation = Total Branch Circulation ÷ Total Library System Circulation

-Percentage of Visitation = Average Monthly Branch Visitation ÷ Total Average Visitation

-Weighted Overhead Percentage Per Branch =

-(.5 * Percentage of Circulation Branch A) + (.5 * Percentage of Visitation Branch A)

-Allocation = Weighted Overhead Percentage Per Branch * Allocable Tax Based Revenue.
+Allocation = Circulation Percentage Per Branch * Allocable Tax Based Revenue.

 Overhead Allocation Methodology